 Steven closely follows new developments and innovations in the technology sector and focuses on delivering bench mark advice with respect to new legal problems that arise as a result of these new developments and innovations.
 He provides legible, to-the-point, practical, and business-oriented advice and takes clear positions.

-Steven's legal and sector-specific expertise is recognised by Global Law Experts (IT), The Guide to the World's Leading Technology, Media & Telecommunications Lawyers, The International Who's Who of Internet, e-Commerce & Data Protection Lawyers, PLC Which lawyer?, Lawyer's Monthly Leading Lawyer 100 (M&A), Chambers and Legal 500.
+Steven's legal and sector-specific expertise is recognised by Global Law Experts (IT), The Guide to the World's Leading Technology, Media & Telecommunications Lawyers, The International Who's Who of Internet, e-Commerce & Data Protection Lawyers, PLC Which Lawyer?, Lawyer's Monthly Leading Lawyer 100 (M&A), Chambers and Legal 500.
 Chambers writes that Steven is 'best known for representing clients in the media and high-tech fields, he won fervent praise from clients for his diligence'.
-Legal 500 adds that Steven is 'tuned into the IT industry' and that '[his] client service is extremely responsive and accessible... [he] gives you a true partner-led service'.
+The Legal 500 adds that Steven is 'tuned into the IT industry' and that '[his] client service is extremely responsive and accessible... [he] gives you a true partner-led service'.
 He received the ILO Client Choice Award in 2012, in the general corporate category for Belgium.

 Steven frequently publishes articles on selected topics relating to IT law and company law, and is a member of the editorial board of Computerrecht, the only Dutch-language IT law magazine.

 Steven is a member of the computer and telecommunications law commission of the Union Internationale des Avocats (UIA), a member of the IP/IT commission of the Association Internationale des Jeunes Avocats (AIJA) and the Belgian member of EuroITCounsel, a quality circle of independent IT lawyers.
 Steven is a board member of ITechLaw and the current president of IFCLA (the International Federation of Computer Law Associations).